BlueWitherer/ClipboardButtons/README.md

 In this mod's settings, you can find the options you need to re-scale the buttons to your liking as well as adjust their opacity, among others.
 Feel free to tweak these as you need!

 > [!WARNING]
-> *The positioning of the clipboard buttons may not be perfect depending on how the text input field in question is set up.*
+> *The positioning of the clipboard UI might not be perfect everywhere.*

+---

+#### Known Issues
+- Clipboard UI positioning offset in Geode mods layer and mod settings popup search nodes

 ---